| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 However, if face is an integer, the value has no text properties.

-For example, (format-mode-line header-line-format)
+For example, (format-mode-line header-line-format) returns the text

-that would appear in the selected window's header line (""
+that would appear in the selected window's header line ("" if it has

 no header line). (format-mode-line header-line-format 'header-line)